 CNS assets.
-The core of our portfolio is CY6463, an orally administered CNS-penetrant sGC stimulator that is being developed as a symptomatic and potentially disease-modifying therapy for CNS diseases associated with cognitive impairment.
+CY6463 is an orally administered CNS-penetrant sGC stimulator that is being developed as a symptomatic and potentially disease-modifying therapy for MELAS and potentially other primary mitochondrial diseases.
 NO-sGC-cGMP is a fundamental signaling network, that is widely used in the nervous system.
 CY6463 enhances the brain's natural ability to produce cGMP, an important second messenger in the CNS, by stimulating sGC, a key node in the NO-sGC-cGMP pathway.
 This pathway is critical to basic CNS functions, and deficient NO-sGC-cGMP signaling is believed to play an important role in the pathogenesis of many CNS diseases.
 Agents that stimulate sGC to produce cGMP may compensate for deficient NO signaling.